What Are the 4 Ds of Medical Negligence?

 As patients, we would like to think of medical mistakes as rare occurrences.
 Unfortunately, the numbers say otherwise.
 A recent article from the World Health Organization cited patient safety as a serious global health concern.

-You must meet a high standard to prove that a doctor committed medical malpractice.
+Your attorney must meet a high standard to prove that a doctor committed medical malpractice.
 Doctors make mistakes.
 And in some cases, you will not get the results you are hoping for.
-So when does it cross the line from a negative outcome to a medical mistake?
+So when does it cross the line from a negative outcome to a medical mistake that shows a healthcare provider's negligence?

 Examples include: